+The 2016 California Building Code (CBC), Title 24 of the California Code of Regulations, is a compilation of building standards, including seismic safety standards, for new buildings.
 California Building Code standards are based on building standards that have been adopted by State agencies without change from a national model code; building standards based on a national model code that have been changed to address particular California conditions; and building standards authorized by the California legislature but not covered by the national model code.
 The CBC applies to all occupancies in California, except where stricter standards have been adopted by local agencies.
-Specific CBC building and seismic safety regulations have been incorporated by reference into the Inglewood Municipal Code, with local amendments.
+Specific CBC building and seismic safety regulations have been incorporated by reference into the current Inglewood Municipal Code, with local amendments.